-- Completion of all science and math prerequisite coursework within 7 years prior to application.
+Completion of all science and math prerequisite coursework within 7 years prior to application.

-- Hybrid courses are only accepted for the prerequisite courses listed above if the lab component is delivered in a face-to-face format (submission of course description/syllabi may be required to verify course delivery mode).
+- Hybrid courses are only accepted for the prerequisite courses listed above if the lab component is delivered in a face-to-face format (submission of course description/syllabi is required to verify course delivery mode).

 - Six (6) of the eight (8) courses comprising the science GPA must be completed at the time of deadline (courses in progress are not considered completed).

 - Two (2) of the three (3) required courses comprising the non-science GPA must be completed at the time of deadline (courses in progress are not considered completed).

 - All prerequisites must be completed prior to entering the program, if admitted.

 - Applicants who apply while still enrolled or plan to enroll in prerequisite courses may be admitted contingent upon successful completion of all courses with a grade of B or higher in each course (a grade of a B- is not acceptable).

 - GRE revised General Test scores, including the analytical writing portion, are required.

 - Applicants with an analytical writing score below a 3.5 will be disqualified.
 The minimum acceptable score is a 3.5.

 - Competitive Verbal and Quantitative scores are generally in the 152 range.
 There is no minimum for these sections.

 - It is required that a minimum of 80 hours of observation under the direct supervision of physical therapists in a variety of settings be completed before the application deadline.
 Verification documentation should be submitted directly to PTCAS.
 Do not submit these letters to the UNF Graduate School as you apply.

 - Two letters of recommendation are required using the PTCAS recommendation forms and should be submitted through the PTCAS evaluation system.

 - At least one (1) from a licensed Physical Therapist with whom you did Observation Hours.

 - Applicants are required to have the ability to perform, with or without reasonable accommodations, each of the physical therapy essential functions in order to fully participate in the program and successfully complete the degree requirements.